f20/power-models/README.md

 ===========================

-This repository contains an open source Perl 5 system to construct Microsoft Excel spreadsheet models that address business problems.
+This repository contains an open source Perl 5 system to construct Microsoft Excel spreadsheet models to calculate electricity distribution use of system charges.

 This project's first task was to implement the methods used by the regional electricity distribution companies in England, Scotland and Wales to set